ds4an/CoDas4CG/README.md

 ### How to use the database:

-sql			functions:

-				RetrieveTasks(): Returns the description (requirements) of all tasks, each requirement is a text string

-				RetrieveTask（ID）: Return the task description of the specified ID

-				RetreiveImplementations（）：Return all codes, and each code corresponds to a python file.

-				RetreiveImplementations（ID）：Return all codes corresponding to the specified topic id, and each code corresponds to a python file.

-				RetreiveTestCasess（ID）：Returns the test case corresponding to the specified question id.

-#To original data
+#Retrieving original data
 1. RetrieveTasks(): Returns the description (requirements) of all tasks, each requirement is a text string

+    SQL: select question from question
+2. RetrieveTask(ID): Return the task description of the specified ID

+    SQL: select question from question where numId = ID
+3. RetreiveImplementations()：Return all codes, and each code corresponds to a python file.

+	SQL：select code from code
+4. RetreiveImplementations（ID）：Return all codes corresponding to the specified topic id, and each code corresponds to a python file.

+	SQL: select code from code where numId = ID

+#Retrieving processed data
+Processed data is the requirement description and source code obtained after preprocessing such as word segmentation and lowercase words.

+1. RetrieveTasks(): Returns the description (requirements) of all tasks, each requirement is a text string

     SQL: select question from process_question
-2. RetrieveTask（ID）: Return the task description of the specified ID
+2. RetrieveTask(ID): Return the task description of the specified ID

     SQL: select question from process_question where numId = ID
-3.
-					RetreiveImplementations（）:select code from process_implements
+3. RetreiveImplementations()：Return all codes, and each code corresponds to a python file.

-					RetreiveImplementations（ID）:select code from process_implements where numId = ID
+	SQL：select code from process_code
-				#To processed data
-					RetrieveTasks():select process_question from process_question
+4. RetreiveImplementations（ID）：Return all codes corresponding to the specified topic id, and each code corresponds to a python file.

-					RetrieveTasks(ID): select process_question from process_question where numId = ID
+	SQL: select code from process_code where numId = ID

-					RetreiveImplementations（）:select process_code from process_implements
-					RetreiveImplementations（ID）:select process_code from process_implements where numId = ID
-				#To test cases
+RetreiveTestCasess（ID）：Returns the test case corresponding to the specified question id.

-					RetreiveTestCasess（ID）: select input,output from testcase where numId= ID
+	SQL:select input,output from testcase where numId= ID

-compute     functions:

-				ComputeBLEU（pred, refer）:Calculate the BLEU between the generated code pred and the reference code refer ComputeBLEU2（pred,refers）:Calculate the BLEU of code pred according to a series of refer hasCompilerErrors（File name）:Check whether the code has static detection and dynamic compilation errors PreProcessALL(File requirements， File implements): Return after preprocessing related requirements and codes PreProcessReq(File requirements， File implements): Return after preprocessing related requirements PreProcessImp(File requirements， File implements): Return after preprocessing the relevant code
+#  /Compute: This folder contains how to calculate the belu value between the source code, preprocessing code, and code to detect whether it contains compilation errors, etc.

+1.ComputeBLEU（pred, refer）: Calculate the BLEU between the generated code pred and the reference code refer

+2.ComputeBLEU2（pred,refers）:Calculate the BLEU of code pred according to a series of refer

+3.hasCompilerErrors（File name）:Check whether the code has static detection and dynamic compilation errors

+4.PreProcessALL(File requirements， File implements): Return after preprocessing related requirements and codes

+5.PreProcessReq(File requirements， File implements): Return after preprocessing related requirements

+6.PreProcessImp(File requirements， File implements): Return after preprocessing the relevant code